UdeS-GRO/S4H2020-Tetrabot/README.md

   - Pliers
   - Cutters
 Materials:
-  - A7 : Sand paper
+  - A7: Sandpaper
 Electronics:
-  - A1 : 1 Raspberry PI 3
+  - A1: 1 Raspberry PI 3
-  - A2 : 8 Hitec HS-422 Servo Motor
+  - A2: 8 Hitec HS-422 Servo Motor
-  - A3 : 1 Adafruit PCA9685 16-Channel Servo Driver
+  - A3: 1 Adafruit PCA9685 16-Channel Servo Driver
-  - A4 : 5 V - 3.2 A power supply
+  - A4: 5 V - 3.2 A power supply
-  - A5 : 4 Long female to female electrical wires
+  - A5: 4 Long female to female electrical wires
-  - A6 : 2 Crocodile clips with wires
+  - A6: 2 Crocodile clips with wires
 Others:
   - Nuts and bolts of various sizes
 ```